 The improvement and development of designs and products is my key driver, it is something I have been involved with since studying.
 It remains my work life passion and much to the annoyance of my family this addiction to continuous design improvement spills into my personal life.

-Companies who have worked with me have commented that I am a flexible, friendly and approachable, and yes, I’d agree to that observation; you need to be to become accepted and trusted within a team.
+Companies who have worked with me have commented that I am flexible, friendly and approachable, and yes, I’d agree to that observation; you need to be to become accepted and trusted within a team.

 During my many years as a product designer I have worked in a team environment in both commercial and technical sides of a business to create products that fit the market place needs while delivering on all design practices.

 Aesthetics.
 Functionality.
+Sustainability.
 Efficiency.
+Performance.
+Robust Results.

 I am motivated to guide these design practices towards principles that deliver more sustainable behaviour – equally I am realistic that a product must deliver on its requirements.
 I have a page dedicated to the Circular Economy which details the reasons why I believe we should strive to create future designs with the sustainability of their lifecycle in mind, and why I’m encouraging everyone to ‘get involved’.